Alert Status Overview

 A description of the alert status such as Active, Acknowledged, Completed

-After you create a monitor, and associate it with a destination and trigger, you can enable the monitor.
-The monitor runs on its configured schedule to check for the specified condition, and will update when the condition is detected, completed, acknowledged, and so on.
+After you create a monitor and associate it with a trigger and optionally a destination, you can enable the monitor.
+The monitor runs on its configured schedule to check for the specified condition, and will update when the condition is detected, completed, or acknowledged.

 The Alerts page lists all of the alerts raised, and provides information about them including start and stop times, status, severity, acknowledgement status, and the related monitor that triggered the alert.

-You can click a monitor drill-down to more information about the alert and to review a timeline of its history with status for the last hour and changes.
+On the Alerts page, click a monitor name for an alert to drill-down to more information about the monitor details and and to review a timeline of its status history for the last hours.
 For example:

 Alert Lifecycle